k2view-academy/K2View-Academy/articles/19_Broadway/31_broadway_profiler.md

 # Broadway Profiler

-When running a Broadway flow, the Profiler telemetry can be enabled on a flow providing the results breakdown per Stage / Actor / Iteration.
-The Profiler can be enabled when Broadway flow is invoked either via the Fabric Studio or using the **broadway** command.
+When running a Broadway flow, the Profiler can be enabled, so that results breakdown per Stage / Actor / Iteration can be seen.
+The Profiler is enabled either via the Fabric Studio or using the **broadway** command.

 ### How Do I Enable the Profiler in the Studio?

 To enable the Profiler, click **Actions** > **Profiler** in the [Main menu](18_broadway_flow_window.md#main-menu) toolbar and run the flow.
 Once the flow is completed, the results are displayed in the [Run Results](18_broadway_flow_window.md#run-results-window) window.
-When the Profile is enabled, it adds "Click on the Viewer icon" line after all flow results.
+When the Profiler is enabled, it adds "Click on the Viewer icon" line after all flow results.

 ![image](images/99_31_01.PNG)